solab-ntu/solab-latex/Style/Citation.md

 }
 ```

-- V. Nannen, _The Paradox of Overfitting._ PhD thesis, Rijksuniversiteit Groningen, the Netherlands, 2003.
+- V. Nannen, "The Paradox of Overfitting."
+PhD thesis, _Rijksuniversiteit Groningen, the Netherlands_, 2003.

 ### 技術報告 Technique Report